A practical guide to HubSpot AI data sources

 Conversational data sources: Tapping into unstructured knowledge

 HubSpot has also gotten pretty good at analyzing unstructured data, which is just a fancy way of saying it can understand the words in your conversations.
-Its "Conversational and Intent Enrichment" features let the AI pull insights from places that used to be total data black holes.
+Its "Conversational and Intent Enrichment" features let the AI pull insights from sources that provide deep context.

 A few examples of this are: